 High fives to Navarre, one of the most deserving restaurants to ever receive the Oregonian's nod for 2009 Restaurant of the Year.
 When I think about the best meals I've ever eaten in Portland, Navarre pops up again-and-again.
 They're a slow-burn kind of place - the sort that sneaks up on you as a dawning realization that you're part of something really unique.
 And I think they like it that way: they're a little under-the-radar, definitely not-for-everyone, and very much an idiosyncratic reflection of very specific seasonal moments.
 The O writes:

-John Taboada has created a restaurant that responds to local farms, roving cultural cues, and personal whims.
+"You come here to eat food from a serious chef who cooks like a Frenchman in a cabin, pickling and preserving, butchering meat, turning it into sausage and pâté, whipping up pies and jams and making it all work with the fresh supplies at hand."John Taboada has created a restaurant that responds to local farms, roving cultural cues, and personal whims.
 Whenever I visit the restaurant, I always think of my cooking teacher who liked to tell stories of Taboada navigating the French markets and returning with the very best-of-the-season produce and an old French housewife's recommendation for cooking it.
 His place is intimate and entirely inviting.
 Whether we were enjoying brown butter razor clams or a slab of gateau d'epices, the food has always made us swoon.

 All of the acclaim is well-warranted.
 The only downside is now we'll have even longer waits.